aryanmsr/MealPlan/README.md

      npm start
      ```

-   The frontend will be available at `http://localhost:3000`.

-### Usage
+3. **Access the App**:

-- Go to `http://localhost:3000` in your browser to access the app.
+   - Go to [http://localhost:3000](http://localhost:3000) in your browser to use the app.

+---

 ## Future Goals

-- **Enhanced Recommendations**:  The current recommendation model is quite basic, and future updates aim to incorporate language models and advanced recommendation techniques to provide more nuanced and personalized meal reccomendations.
+- **Enhanced Recommendations**: The current recommendation model is quite basic, and future updates aim to incorporate language models and advanced recommendation techniques to provide more nuanced and personalized meal recommendations.
-- **Detailed Nutritional Breakdown**: Show additional information like macros, vitamins, and minerals for each recommended meal along with the recipe.